Montague Sykes Limited is a Company registered in England number 12593575

 The accuracy of your information is important to us so we're working on ways to make it easier for you to review and correct the information that we hold about you.
 Please contact us if you think there is an inaccuracy in your data.

-If you are contacting us about inaccurate or incomplete information within the FIN system that we hold about you we will refer you directly to the organisation that provided that information as and confirmed it as an accurate record of a crime that has the access and ability to modify the record if necessary.
-FIN is not in a position to know why the partner organisation confirmed the data when entering it.
+If you are contacting us about inaccurate or incomplete information within the Montague Sykes system that we hold about you we will refer you directly to the organisation that provided that information as and confirmed it as an accurate record of a crime that has the access and ability to modify the record if necessary.
+Montague Sykes is not in a position to know why the partner organisation confirmed the data when entering it.

 Right to Restrict Use